-The East Quogue Village Exploratory Committee is looking to have its proposed village manage building, planning, zoning, and code enforcement, but rely on the town for police coverage and public works.
+The East Quogue Village Exploratory Committee is looking to have its proposed village manage a centralized building, planning, zoning, and code enforcement, but rely on the town for police coverage and public works.

 “We want control over land use, construction permits,” Celi said.
 “When you try to take over everything, it can get very convoluted, and we don’t need to do that.
 We want good code enforcement and a good building department so we can have quality-of-life issues taken care of.”